Dead Meat Theory: Why Counteroffers Rarely Pay Off

 - A Winner or Dead Meat?

-Let me emphasize that these observations are not the casual opinion of the author.
+Let us emphasize that these observations are not the casual opinion of the author.
 In meetings and interviews with many hundreds of executives, our consultants have spoken to dozens who have been involved in counteroffer situations.
 In less than 20 percent of the cases has the acceptance of such an offer worked out satisfactorily.
-The overwhelming majority of the executives we have talked to have expressed regret; based on the negative results I have talked about above.
+The overwhelming majority of the executives we have talked to have expressed regret; based on the negative results we have talked about above.
 They have admitted that it is difficult to see the pitfalls while their current firm is “courting” them to stay.
 The situation is just too emotional.

 Remember, the new employer considers you a winner.
 They are the ones willing to pay a premium for our services and start you out in a higher position.
 The reasons for making the job change are rarely strictly financial and those reasons will still be there.